sideeffect-io/AsyncExtensions/README.md

 * [AsyncThrowingBufferedChannel](./Sources/AsyncChannels/AsyncThrowingBufferedChannel.swift): Throwing buffered communication channel between tasks

 ### Subjects
-* [AsyncPassthroughSubject](./Sources/AsyncSubjects/AsyncPassthroughSubject.swift): Subject with a shared output
+* [AsyncPassthroughSubject](./Sources/AsyncSubjects/AsyncPassthroughSubject.swift): Subject with a shared output.
+The elements are not shared and will be spread across consumers (same as AsyncStream)
 * [AsyncThrowingPassthroughSubject](./Sources/AsyncSubjects/AsyncThrowingPassthroughSubject.swift): Throwing subject with a shared output
 * [AsyncCurrentValueSubject](./Sources/AsyncSubjects/AsyncCurrentValueSubject.swift): Subject with a shared output.
 Maintain an replays its current value
 * [AsyncThrowingCurrentValueSubject](./Sources/AsyncSubjects/AsyncThrowingCurrentValueSubject.swift): Throwing subject with a shared output.
 Maintain an replays its current value